 To start building your stove, take a strip of cardboard the right depth for your tin, and cut a length of it, which will just fit in the tin when rolled up tightly.
 Cut a short length of cotton string, to be the wick, just a little longer.
 Place your wick at the end of the strip of cardboard, then roll it up so the wick is in the middle, then place the rolled-up cardboard into your tin.

 A related Guide activity is 'tin can cooking'.
-In this case, the empty can is used upside down.
-Air holes are made around the sides of the can using a can opener - an old fashioned type which makes triangle-shaped holes is especially good for this, but you can also make a vent using tin snips, or make holes with a hammer and large nail.
+In this case, an empty can is used upside down.
+Air holes are made around the sides of the can using a can opener - an old fashioned type which makes triangle-shaped holes is especially good for this, but you can also make a vent using metalwork tin snips, or make holes with a hammer and large nail.